13 Things Airlines Don’t Want to Tell You (But Every Flier Should Know)

 There’s a right time to switch seats

 Check the seat map about four days (100 hours) before your flight.
 That’s when we start upgrading fliers from coach to business and some of the best seats open up.
-This is the right way to get up from your seat without disturbing your neighbor.
+If you aren’t flying first class, you might want to know about the right way to get up from your seat without disturbing your neighbor.

 We are totally disgusted when…

 … we see you walking around barefoot on the plane.
 That carpet?
 Everything you can imagine has been spilled on it: vomit, milk, baby pee, and blood, to name a few.

 If we cancel your flight, we will offer to put you on another one.
 But you should also know that even if you have a “nonrefundable” fare, we will give you your money back if you ask.
 Learn even more in-flight secrets with these 22 things your flight attendant won’t tell you.